Snow skin mooncake (a video recipe) for traditional Chinese Mid-autumn day. This time, we are enjoying creamy custard filling.

 4. In is important to coat the mooncake stamp each time before shaping, otherwise the mooncake might stick to the stamp.

 5. Helpful ingredient links from Amazon for the appearance reference: water milled glutinous rice flour, water milled rice flour, wheat starch, mooncake stamp.
-You can try to search them in large local asian stores.
+You can try to search them in large local Asian stores.

 Snow Skin Mooncake-Video Recipe with Custard Filling